Fire

 Camelthorn as firewood

-Camelthorn is a great firewood in Southern Africa.
-It has an outer layer of light-colored sapwood and dark, hard, and heavy heartwood inside.
+Camelthorn is an excellent firewood in Southern Africa.
+Its outer layer is light-colored sapwood, and its dark, hard, and heavy heartwood is inside.
 This hardwood produces long-lasting coals and high heat.
-Camelthorn occurs from the Northern Cape province of South…
+Its northernmost distribution area extends from the Northern Cape…

 Australian Firesaws

-Firesaws are nowadays only known as a traditional fire-making method on Pacific Islands.
-In Australia these methods were replaced by friction fire hand drills and later – under Western influences – by bow drills.
-Nevertheless, fire sawing is an interesting…
+Firesaws are only known as a traditional fire-making method on the Pacific Islands.
+In Australia, these methods were replaced by friction fire hand drills and later, under Western influences, by bow drills.
+Nevertheless, fire sawing is an interesting technique, which…

 Brief historical overview of man’s use of fire